wui-hong/tp/docs/DeveloperGuide.md

 Key points to note:

-- `UniquePersonList::remove` removes the `Person` object from the list
+- `UniquePersonList::remove` removes the `Person` object from the list.
 - `UniqueTransactionList::deletePerson` updates the `Name` fields of all `Transaction` objects in the list that involve the person to be deleted to `Name.OTHERS`.
 If the updated `Transaction` object is not valid (not involving any other known person), it is removed from the list.
-- `SpendNSplit::sortPersons` ensures the consistency of the ordering of all `Person` objects in the model after the command
+- `SpendNSplit::sortPersons` ensures the consistency of the ordering of all `Person` objects in the model after the command.

 The overall flow of the `deletePerson` command is as follows: